Knot Floer homology of positive braids

 \section{Positive Braids}

-In this section, we review some basic properties of positive braids.
-Let $B_n$ be the braid group on $n$ strands, with generators $\sigma_1,\ldots,\sigma_{n-1}$.
-For each braid word $\beta$, it is naturally related to a link $L_\beta$ by closing the ends of each strand.
-We call $L_\beta$ the closure of the braid word $\beta$.

-We restrict our attention to braid words with only positive generators $\sigma_1,\ldots,\sigma_{n-1}$ and no negative generators $\sigma^{-1}_1,\ldots,\sigma^{-1}_{n-1}$.
+In this section, we review some basic properties of positive braid links.
+Let $B_n$ be the Artin braid group on $n$ strands, with generators $\sigma_1,\ldots,\sigma_{n-1}$.
+A braid is called {\em positive} if it can be expressed by a word using only the positive generators $\sigma_1,\ldots,\sigma_{n-1}$ and not their inverses $\sigma^{-1}_1,\ldots,\sigma^{-1}_{n-1}$.